How we Wean our Labrador Litters

 Depending on the size of the litter and how mum is coping I start weaning at about three and a half weeks of age.

 I stick to that for about a week to ten days slowly going from twice a day to three times to four when they are about 5 weeks old.
+At the stage I switch to 3 meals a day I stop adding the chicken mince.
+In all reality its just a tasty addition to get them munching rather than being ‘essential’ or anything nutritious, so if you cut this out sooner, thats absolutely fine.

-At the stage when they are hoovering it down with the chicken mince in it I slowly wean that out until its just soft puppy complete.
 Then between 5 weeks and 7 weeks I dry up the food until its just puppy complete with a splash of boiling water in the bowl and it tossed about in it then put down when just about cool enough.

 From about 5 weeks onwards, once or twice a day I make up a measuring jug of very warm puppy milk for AFTER their solid meal.
 This just tops up anyone who didn’t snaffle as much as the others, and puts a lovely bloom on them.